maniishmishra/RFM_analysis/README.md

 Getting started In the following analysis, I am going to use the Online Retail Data Set, which was obtained from the UCI Machine Learning repository.
 The link to the data can be found here.
 In this article, I am going to write about how to carry out customer segmentation and RFM analysis on online retail data using python.
-Data This data set contains all of the transactions recorded for an online retailer based and registered in the UK between 2009–12–01 and 2011–12–09.
+Data This data set contains all of the transactions recorded for an online retailer based and registered in the UK.
 The retailer specializes in all-occasion gift items.
 Most of the retailer’s customers are wholesalers.
 Column Descriptions

 Column Name	Description	Data Type